Career Access Mentoring for Students

 A minimum engagement requirement also exists for this program:

-- Prepare for and participate in at least four meetings with your mentor over an approximate 8-week period
+- Prepare for and participate in two to four meetings with your mentor over an approximate 8-week period

 - Set goals for the program and negotiate activities to attain those goals